Rahel12342/featureide.github.io/index.md

 <p>T-wise generation with CASA is currently only available on Windows systems.
 If you however need to use it, contact us so we can find a solution.</p>

 <p>All functionalities are tested under Windows, Mac, and Linux.
 However, FeatureIDE is mainly developed under Windows.
-If you have problems with FeatureIDE on your operating system, please do not hesitate to <a href="mailto:thomas.thuem@uni-ulm.de,chico.sundermann@tu-bs.de,tobias.hess@uni-ulm.de,sebastian.krieter@ovgu.de">contact us</a> or to use our <a href="https://github.com/FeatureIDE/FeatureIDE/issues/new">bug tracker</a>.</p>
+If you have problems with FeatureIDE on your operating system, please do not hesitate to <a href="mailto:featureide@uni-ulm.de">contact us</a> or to use our <a href="https://github.com/FeatureIDE/FeatureIDE/issues/new">bug tracker</a>.</p>

 <h4>Source Code</h4>
 <p>FeatureIDE is released under L-GPL license v3.
 The source code is available on <a href="https://github.com/tthuem/FeatureIDE">GitHub</a>.
 See also our <a href="https://github.com/tthuem/FeatureIDE/issues">bug tracker</a> and